Clinical Exercise Physiology

-Alongside coursework, practical experience is gained at the University of Auckland’s well-equipped Exercise Sciences Health and Rehabilitation Clinic.
-You will be part of a clinical team that provides individual assessment to clients.
+Alongside coursework that focuses on physiology, rehabilitation and the science of exercise, practical experience is gained at the University of Auckland’s well-equipped Exercise Sciences Health and Rehabilitation Clinic.

 Where can Clinical Exercise Physiology take you?

-Clinical exercise physiologist’s can be found working in hospitals, clinics, fitness centres and sporting bodies, or in private practise.
+Clinical exercise physiologists can be found working in hospitals, clinics, fitness centres and sporting bodies, or in private practice.

 People who seek the service of a clinical exercise physiologist are often referred by their healthcare professional to find relief from a wide range of chronic conditions.
 You could find yourself working with people who are struggling to live with heart disease, hypertension, peripheral vascular disease, lung disease, stroke, multiple sclerosis, cerebral palsy, arthritis, metabolic and neuromuscular disorders.